tokio-rs/axum/ECOSYSTEM.md

 - [Rust on Nails](https://rust-on-nails.com/): A full stack architecture for Rust web applications
 - [axum-tutorial] ([website][axum-tutorial-website]): axum tutorial for beginners
-- [demo-rust-axum]: Demo of Rust and axum web framework
+- [demo-rust-axum]: Demo of Rust and axum
 - [Introduction to axum (talk)]: Talk about axum from the Copenhagen Rust Meetup
 - [Getting Started with Axum]: axum tutorial, GET, POST endpoints and serving files
 - [Using Rust, Axum, PostgreSQL, and Tokio to build a Blog]